BOARD MEMBERS

 NMAPT Vice President

-my experiences growing up in an underserved part of the state and wanting to give back
+experiences growing up in an underserved part of the state and wanting to give back

-My other favorite toy is the Mysterious Purple Enchantress Fairy sandtray figure and
+Her other favorite toy is the Mysterious Purple Enchantress Fairy sandtray figure and

 seeing the different ways she appears in sandtray work.

-I am honored to be a part of the NMAPT Board and bringing play therapy to New
+Sarah is honored to be a part of the NMAPT Board and bringing play therapy to New

 Mexico.